Member since 2014

 Member since 2015

 Todd Trotter, of Sacramento, was appointed to the California Veterans Board Chair in 2015.
-He has been national senior director at Kaiser Permanente since 2013, where he has held several positions since 2002, including human resources leader, Northern California director of labor relations and human resource business partner.
+He has been an Executive Director at Kaiser Permanente since 2013, where he has held several positions since 2002, including human resources leader, Northern California director of labor relations and human resource business partner.
 Trotter served as a letter carrier and labor relations representative at the U.S. Postal Service from 1992 to 2002 and served in the U.S. Army from 1983 to 1991.
 He earned a Juris Doctor degree from the University of the Pacific, McGeorge School of Law.
 He is a member of Veterans of Foreign Wars and the American Legion.

 Member since 2012

 In addition to years of experience conducting aeromedical evacuation missions throughout the world, Charlene was activated in support of Operation Enduring Freedom from March 2003 - March 2004.
 In January 2005, Charlene was selected to be the Chief Nurse of the 379th Expeditionary Aeromedical Squadron in support of Operation Iraqi Freedom.
-While transporting the injured out of Mosul, Iraq in a C

 Due to the demands of her civilian position, Charlene transferred to inactive status in the Air Force Reserve Command in 2008.
 She is a member of Veterans of Foreign Wars.